Jewelry Blog

 Very Rare Georgian Earrings

-The lack of makers marks or assay stamps makes accurately dating any Georgian jewelry extremely difficult.
-However, there are some tell-tale signs which will, at least, narrow down the likely time period.
+The lack of maker marks or assay stamps makes accurately dating Georgian jewelry difficult.
+However, there are some tell-tale signs that will, at least, narrow down the likely time period.

-• The casting of metals didn’t become used in jewelry making until after the Georgian period had ended.
+• Metal casting wasn’t used in jewelry making until after the Georgian period had ended.
 This meant that hand carving was the common method of producing rings.
-It also means that tool marks are usually visible on the ring or jewelry itself.
-For brooches and earrings, the clasp or wire fastener would be very basic.
+It also means that tool marks are usually visible on the ring or jewelry.
+The clasp or wire fastener would be very basic for brooches and earrings.
 It wasn’t until Victorian times that makers started to look at how to produce better and more secure fastening methods.
 Similar clues are also present on necklaces.

 • One key indicator of Georgian jewelry is the setting.
 Settings of the time were almost exclusively silver foil or yellow gold.
 This was to enhance the light properties of the stones.

-• Gemstone cutting at the time was all done by hand, and quite basic as a result.
-The intention of most designs was to fit the available gemstones, rather than the other way around.
+• Gemstone cutting at the time was all done by hand and quite basic as a result.
+Most designs are intended to fit the available gemstones rather than the other way around.
 Georgian jewelry will always contain very poorly cut stones by today’s standards.

-• It is common that the diamonds in any jewelry piece would be backed with metal.
+• It is common for the diamonds in any jewelry piece to be backed with metal.

 • Due to a lack of supply of stones (and knowledge on how to calibrate stones), it is very rare to find a Georgian piece with stones that are all the same size.